 There is a growing interest in lactose-free and low-fat yoghurt, and due to its health and versatility, yoghurt will continue to grow in popularity.
 New versions of yoghurt include dessert flavoured lines like sea salted caramel truffles or savory food varieties such as beet and butternut squash.

 Norway and Sweden are the standout yoghurt markets in the European region while a number of Asia-Pacific markets are expected to perform well over the next five years, particularly in the growth of yoghurt based drinks and Greek yoghurt.
-View our processing and packaging solutions for yoghurt and dairy products and a selection of carton packages for yoghurt in Customer products.

 Do you want more information about Yoghurt?
 Please contact us.